Christian Publish House

 MARRYING IN THE LORD

-CPH upholds the biblical principle that believers are to marry only within the faith.
-This conviction is grounded in the apostolic teaching found in 2 Corinthians 6:14, which warns against being "unequally yoked with unbelievers."
-Marriage is a sacred covenant designed by God, and it is essential that both partners share a common faith in Christ to build a strong and spiritually unified household.
+CPH upholds the biblical principle that believers should marry only within the faith.
+This conviction is grounded in the apostolic teaching of 2 Corinthians 6:14, which warns against being "unequally yoked with unbelievers."
+Marriage is a sacred covenant designed by God, and it is essential for both partners to share a common faith in Christ to build a strong, spiritually unified household.
 As Paul writes in 1 Corinthians 7:39, "A woman is bound to her husband as long as he lives.
 But if her husband dies, she is free to marry anyone she wishes, but he must belong to the Lord."
 This ensures that the marriage honors God and that the couple can support each other in their spiritual growth and service to the Lord.

 VIEW OF SCRIPTURE